Claude Ruel

 Claude Ruel (September 12, 1938 – February 9, 2015) was a professional ice hockey coach for the Montreal Canadiens of the National Hockey League (NHL).

-Ruel grew up playing hockey in Sherbrooke.
-He was considered to be a promising young defensive talent, despite his diminutive stature.
-However, during a game in 1958, he was struck in the eye by a deflected puck.
-Following the injury, he was hospitalized for three months, but his eyesight could not be restored.
+Ruel was raised in Sherbrooke, where he played hockey and was regarded as a highly promising young defenseman, even though he was smaller in size.
+However, in 1958, he suffered a serious injury when a deflected puck hit him in the eye.
+He spent three months in the hospital recovering, but the damage was permanent, and he lost his vision in that eye.

-In the early 1960s, Ruel received his first coaching job, taking a position with the Montreal Junior Canadiens.
-He became a key part of the Montreal farm system, serving as one of the team's top scouts.
-He later was elevated to the front office of the NHL club and served as director of player development.
+In the early 1960s, Ruel began his coaching career with the Montreal Junior Canadiens.
+He soon became an integral figure in the Canadiens' development system, working as a leading scout.
+Eventually, he was promoted to the NHL club's front office, where he took on the role of director of player development.

 Ruel was hired to coach the Habs in 1968, replacing the legendary Toe Blake.
 He led a talented group of players to a Stanley Cup championship during his first year.
 However, the following season, Montreal was the odd team out in a tight, five-team "Original Six" battle for four playoff spots.
 He started the 1970-71 season behind the bench, but decided to step down 23 games into the season because the pressure of life behind the bench was affecting his health.
-He subsequently returned to his role director of player development, but he took over as Montreal coach again in 1979, leading the team for one and a half years during the waning days of the 1970s dynasty.
+He subsequently returned to his role as director of player development, but he took over as Montreal's coach again in 1979, leading the team for one and a half years during the waning days of the 1970s dynasty.

 Ruel died on February 9, 2015.